ArnaudHalvick/sql-playground/components/ui/custom/doc/challenge-generator.md

 ## Usage Workflow

 1. **Click Trigger**: User clicks the "Generate Challenges" button
+2. **Search & Filter**: Use the search bar and difficulty filter to find specific challenge types
+3. **Browse Challenges**: Challenges are automatically sorted by difficulty, then alphabetically
-2. **Select Type**: Choose from 16 different challenge types in the left sidebar
+4. **Select Type**: Choose from the filtered challenge types in the left sidebar
-3. **View Prompt**: Detailed AI prompt appears in the right content area
+5. **View Prompt**: Detailed AI prompt appears in the right content area
-4. **Copy Prompt**: One-click copy to clipboard with success notification
+6. **Copy Prompt**: One-click copy to clipboard with success notification
-5. **Use with AI**: Paste into ChatGPT, Claude, or other AI assistants
+7. **Use with AI**: Paste into ChatGPT, Claude, or other AI assistants
-6. **Get Challenge**: AI generates a unique SQL challenge based on the prompt
+8. **Get Challenge**: AI generates a unique SQL challenge based on the prompt

 ## Styling & Theming